 For further information and specific requirements of this scholarship, please send email with a copy of your admissions letter to hbsscholarship+sevenup.org.
 Company will contact you with next steps.

-Post-9/11 GI BillVeterans should fully explore the new G.I. benefits.
-Eligible veterans may receive:
+Post-9/11 GI BillVeterans should fully explore the new GI Bill benefits.
+Eligible veterans may receive up to the following benefits:

 The Paul and Daisy Soros Fellowships for New AmericansFellowships for up to two years of graduate study in the United States.
 A new American is defined as a resident alien, a naturalized US citizen, or the child of two parents who are both naturalized citizens.